Pete Hamilton: Racing career

 A street replica of Pete Hamilton's Plymouth Superbird, with which he won the 1970 Daytona 500.

 Hamilton began racing in the street division in 1962 at Norwood Arena Speedway in Massachusetts, where he quickly earned the nickname "The Dedham Flash".
 In 1965, he was the Thompson World Series Twin 50s champion.
 He won the 1967 NASCAR national Sportsman division championship.

-After that season he moved south to race in NASCAR.
+After that season, Hamilton moved south to race in NASCAR.
 He started racing in the NASCAR Grand National division in 1968, and was the series Rookie of the Year.
 In 1969, he competed in NASCAR's Grand American division, a division of smaller pony cars.
 He won 12 of 26 races that year.

-He had 3 wins in 1970 for Petty Enterprises in the No. 40 Plymouth Superbird with Maurice Petty as his crew-chief.
+Hamilton had three wins in 1970 for Petty Enterprises in the No. 40 Plymouth Superbird with Maurice Petty as his crew-chief.
 He won the 1970 Daytona 500 and both races at Talladega Superspeedway.
 Hamilton won his Twin 125 mile qualifying race for the 1971 Daytona 500 driving Cotton Owens' No. 6 Plymouth, finishing the season with one pole and 11 top five finishes.
 He retired from full-time NASCAR racing after 1973 because of complications from a neck injury in a 1969 Grand American race.

 Hamilton continued to compete in short track races, and won the 1974 Snowball Derby in his late model racecar.

 Car builder

-Pete helped Chrysler's Larry Rathgeb develop their "Kit-Car", a weld-it-yourself Volare or Aspen late model stock car that any racer could order from Plymouth and Dodge dealers.
+Hamilton helped Chrysler's Larry Rathgeb develop their "Kit-Car", a weld-it-yourself Volare or Aspen late model stock car that any racer could order from Plymouth and Dodge dealers.
 He moved to Norcross, Georgia, and worked as a car builder and mentor to many drivers on the 1980s southern dirt tracks, launching successful racing careers for Marvin Oliver and James Shepherd.

 Career award

-He was inducted into the New England Auto Racers Hall of Fame in 1998 in its inaugural class.
+Hamilton was inducted into the New England Auto Racers Hall of Fame in 1998 in its inaugural class.

-Pete was named to the Georgia Racing Hall of Fame in 2012.
+He was named to the Georgia Racing Hall of Fame in 2012.